 Writing class in Perth

 You don’t have to be a copywriter to produce great marketing copy.
 Making a few small changes to your style and writing habits takes you a long way towards improving your content marketing effectiveness.
-If you’d like more ways to improve your writing, why not sign up for the next Building Writing Champions workshop in Perth?
+If you’d like more ways to improve your writing, why not sign up for the next Writing Masterclass in Perth?
 It’s a half day of hands-on exercises working on yor own writing project.
 It’s open to both individuals and groups.

 Content Marketing and Brand Storytelling workshop